-When building scalable applications, job queues are essential.
-They help manage workload, handle traffic spikes, and ensure system reliability.
+Job queues help manage workload, handle traffic spikes, and keep a system reliable.
 But what happens when your queue system itself becomes a source of complexity?

 At OpenPanel, we process millions of analytics events daily.
 Each event needs to be queued, processed, and stored efficiently.
 We started with BullMQ, which served us well initially.
-However, as our traffic grew, we encountered a challenge that many high-throughput systems face: race conditions when processing related events.
+However, as our traffic grew, we hit a problem that many high-throughput systems face: race conditions when processing related events.

 Imagine you're tracking user behavior on a website.
 A single user might trigger multiple events within milliseconds: a page view, a click, and a form submission.
 These events arrive at your queue almost simultaneously, and if processed in parallel by different workers, they can create race conditions.